Cycle 1: First New Moon of 2026 Monitoring

 Night 1:

-The start of the 2026 horseshoe crab monitoring season, two nights before the new moon.
-Monitoring surveys began later this year compared with the previous year, so we were curious to see when the “peak” would be.
+Monitoring surveys began two nights before the new moon.
+This was a later start compared with the previous year, so we were curious to see when the “peak” would be.
 We saw only 30 horseshoe crabs during the first survey, and we were able to deploy 11 tags.
 We saw a black-crowned night heron perched on the seawall keeping a watchful eye on the beach.

 Night 2: